aqaPayam/NakhBot/docs/domain/01-glossary.md

 A user blocked from using the app.

+A banned user cannot use normal product features and cannot open normal Support.

-A banned user can only send one limited appeal/support message.
+A banned user can submit one limited ban appeal per ban event.

+The appeal is stored as `UserAppeal`, not as `SupportThread` or `SupportMessage`.

 ### Deleted User